By HopeQure |

 Another purpose of personality assessment is based on the influence personality traits have in daily life.
 Our personalities govern the various choices we make; personal and professional.
 Thus, personality assessments reveal valuable information to guide and improve our decision making processes.
 For example, in an educational setting, assessment of personality is an essential element of guiding students towards suitable career choices.

-Personality assessments can provide valuable information about an individual’s coping styles2,3 in stressful conditions.
-Such an assessment can also provide understanding about individual strengths and weaknesses3.
+Personality assessments can provide valuable information about an individual’s coping styles in stressful conditions.
+Such an assessment can also provide understanding about individual strengths and weaknesses.

 Types of Personality Assessment